asrob-uc3m/robotDevastation-developer-manual/robotDevastation/game-fsm/README.md

 # Game FSM

 The Game FSM, implemented in GameStateLib is the component in charge of controlling the game flow.
 Each state corresponds to a game state, and game conditions trigger the different transitions of the FSM.
-The implementation of the Game FSM uses the [Robot Devastion FSM class](FiniteStateMachine.md).
+The implementation of the Game FSM uses the [FSM](FiniteStateMachine.md) class.

 {% plantuml %}
 [*] --> InitState